neverset123/DataModeling/README.md

 #### CQL
 JOIN, GROUP BY, Subquery are not supported.

 ## data warehouse
-is OLAP system, is a copy of transaction data specifically structured for query and analysis. data struct for data warehouse
+data warehouse is OLAP system, a copy of transaction data specifically structured for query and analysis. data struct for data warehouse
     - dimensional model
     could be different from traditional dimension table.
-Star schema is an good option for OLAP, not OLTP(too many joins), and it is easier to understand than 3NF Schema.
+Star schema is a good option for OLAP, not OLTP(too many joins), it is easier to understand than 3NF Schema.

-    -
-### SQL ETL

-- Extract
-query 3NF DB, 比如select
-- Transform
-join talbes, change types, add new columns, 比如EXTRACT, JOIN
-- Loading
-insert into facts and dimensions tables, 比如INSERT

-#### ipython-sql in jupyter
+tips for ipython-sql in jupyter
 - %sql
 one line sql query, can access python var using $
 - %%sql